Elvstroem: Racing career

 Elvstroem was trained by Tony Vasil at Caulfield.
 He raced 32 times, winning 10 races and placing on 9 other occasions.
 His most notable victory came in the 2004 Caulfield Cup where he beat the champion racemare Makybe Diva by a nose.
 Although he didn't win, his 4th in the Melbourne Cup on a track rated heavy is considered one of his best, due to him not being considered a chance of running.

 His other major wins came in the Group 1 VRC Derby of 2003, Group 1 MRC Underwood Stakes, Group 1 MRC C F Orr Stakes in 2005 and Group 1 Dubai Duty Free Stakes at Nad Al Sheba Racecourse in Dubai, held in 2005.

+Elvstroem ended his racing career after competing in four Group 1 events in Europe.
+Whilst failing to secure victory, he ran admirably, finishing 2nd behind Valixir in the Prix D'ispahan, 3rd to Azamour in the Prince of Wales Stakes, and 4th in both the Lockinge Stakes and Grand Prix Saint de Cloud.

 He won $5,722,274 in stakes, and won from distances of 1300 metres (6½ furlongs) up to 2,500 metres (12½ furlongs).
 In races in which both he and Makybe Diva participated, he finished ahead of her the majority of the time.